mihawk90/obs-studio.spec/README.md

 # What?

 A Spec file for building an RPM package of [OBS Studio](https://obsproject.com) on Fedora.
 This could be adapted to build on RHEL and derivatives as well, but has not been tested.
 SUSE likewise has also not been tested.

-I also provide precompiled packages on the [release page](https://github.com/mihawk90/obs-studio.spec/releases).
+I also provide precompiled packages on the [release page](https://github.com/mihawk90/obs-studio.spec/releases) and via a PackageCloud Repository.

 # Why?

 Due to packaging constraints the RPM Fusion package up until Fedora 35 and the Fedora package since then were/are missing some components, most notably [obs-browser](https://github.com/obsproject/obs-browser) - which is used for Browser Sources, Custom Browser Docks, as well as service integrations (Twitch login).
 So I set out to build my own package to get as close to the official Ubuntu PPA as possible.

 Note: Currently I don't build the AJA module because I don't have one of these cards and it was a bit of a PITA to build everytime.
 If anyone has need, please open an issue and I'll see to get it back in.

 # Installation

 > [!IMPORTANT]
 > This package requires RPM Fusion to be enabled on your system.
 Check [their guide](https://rpmfusion.org/Configuration) on how to enable it.

 ## PackageCloud Repository